qinjunjerry/SetupMapRCluster/README.md

 This tool facilitates the setup of MapR clusters using Puppet.
 Starting from a fresh installed OS.
 It downloads & installs puppet and then runs 'puppet apply' (aka. puppet master-less mode) to do the setup.
 There is no need for any puppet infrastructure in place in advance.

 The purpose is to provide a tool such that one can setup & configure an unsecure or MapR-SASL/Kerberos secured MapR cluster in the way he/she wants in a few steps.
-And once the configuration has been added into puppet hiera, the same/similar cluster can be setup with one command `sema up`.
+And once the configuration has been added into puppet hiera, the same/similar cluster can be setup with one command `mc up`.

 This tool development is in progress.
 Not all ecosystem components have been added.
 You are welcome to contribute via pull requests :)